Tap to Call: 205.328.9200

 Asbestos throat cancer claims video

 Throat cancer is a general term that refers to the malignant tumors arising in the pharynx, larynx (voice box), and tonsils.
 Laryngeal cancer, though linked to numerous risk factors including smoking and excessive alcohol consumption, has also been associated with workplace asbestos exposure.
+Similarly, pharyngeal cancer can develop as a result of inhalation or ingestion of asbestos fibers.

 Claim Evaluation